 Ground school instruction and exams

-As well as taking to the skies, you will be required to pass the following ground exams: (All of which are multiple choice answers)
+As well as taking to the skies, you will be required to pass the following ground exams.
+All of which require selection of a multiple choice answer.

 Air Law, Aeroplane General, Flight Performance and Planning, Navigation, Meteorology, Human Performance and Limitations, Operational Procedures and Communications.

-(All of the above must be passed within 18 months, and within 6 sittings – a “sitting” is a 10 day period when an exam is attempted).
+(All of the above must be passed within 18 months, and within 6 sittings – a “sitting” is a 10 day period when one or more exams are attempted).

 For more information, see our Ground School Page.